Annie (1999 film): Plot

-Although at first uncomfortable with Annie, Daddy Warbucks is soon charmed by her.
-He desperately wants to adopt Annie, but Annie still wants to find her real parents, so he announces on the radio a $50,000 reward for anybody who can prove they are her biological parents.
-The orphans accidentally tell Miss Hannigan, and her younger con artist brother Rooster, and his dimwitted girlfriend Lily St. Regis cook up a scheme to get the reward by posing as Ralph and Shirley Mudge (Annie's "so called" parents).
+Although at first uncomfortable with Annie, Warbucks is soon charmed by her.
+He desperately wants to adopt Annie, but she still wants to find her real parents, so he announces on the radio a $50,000 reward for anybody who can find or prove they are her parents.
+The orphans accidentally tell Miss Hannigan, causing her to hire her younger con artist brother, Rooster, and his dimwitted girlfriend, Lily St. Regis, to get the reward for her by posing as Ralph and Shirley Mudge; Rooster intends to kill Annie after they have collected her.

-Lily is left with the orphans after Miss Hannigan and Rooster leave, but Lily accidentally tells the secret.
-The orphans make her tell them what is going on, and she realizes that Rooster could leave her hanging as he has done before in the past.
-She and the orphans come to Warbucks' mansion where Lily demands her part in the cut while the orphans reveal the scheme.
+Lily is left with the orphans after a disguised Miss Hannigan and Rooster leave, but she accidentally tells the secret.
+The orphans make her tell them what is going on, and she realizes that Rooster could leave her hanging as he has done before.
+She and the orphans arrive at Warbucks' mansion, where Lily demands her part in the cut while the orphans shout, "We love you, Miss Hannigan!"
 While fleeing from the orphans, Miss Hannigan and Rooster are intercepted upon the arrival of President Franklin D. Roosevelt along with his Secret Service.
-President Roosevelt reads the papers that identify Miss Hannigan, Rooster, and Lily leading to Rooster and Lily getting arrested by the Secret Service.
-This enrages Miss Hannigan, who rants about all she did and the thanks she got for it.
-She is then carted off to a psychiatric hospital as she foresaw what would happen to her.
+President Roosevelt reads the papers that identify Miss Hannigan, Rooster, and Lily, leading to Rooster and Lily getting arrested by the Secret Service.
+When Miss Hannigan claims that Rooster made her do it and begs Annie to tell them how good she was to her, Annie reminds Miss Hannigan that she taught her never to lie.
+This enrages Miss Hannigan, who blames Annie for driving her to working with Rooster, so much that she goes insane and is carted off to a psychiatric hospital.

-President Roosevelt then presents the evidence to Annie that her real parents are actually David and Margaret Bennett, but sadly they both had died several years earlier which explains why they never returned for her.
-Although Annie is saddened that her real parents are dead, she is cheered up when Daddy Warbucks officially adopts her and Molly.
+With Annie and her fellow orphans thrilled that Miss Hannigan is gone forever, President Roosevelt presents evidence that Annie's real parents were David and Margaret Bennett, who died when she was still a baby, which explains why they never returned for her.
+Although Annie is saddened that her parents are dead, she is cheered up with the knowledge that they did love her, while Warbucks officially adopts her.
 President Roosevelt ensures a happy ending for all as he promises that each of the other orphans will be adopted by a stable and happy family.
-Daddy Warbucks and Grace become engaged, and Annie and Molly live happily with their new parents and Sandy.
+Warbucks and Grace become engaged, and Annie lives happily with her new parents and Sandy.